cghael/21_school_fillit/SOLUTION.md

 	............BBBB
 	........C...CCC.

 Oops!
 We lost all rows with name = 'D'.
 Thats wrong.
-Our program should notice this and decide, that the row, that we chose this time as the solution is not suitable.
+Our program should notice this and decide, that the row, that has been chosen this time as the solution, is not suitable.
 We go back, uncover all covered rows and choose another row with the same name (in our case it's 'A').

 And thats the main algo.
 We finished, when goal_row->name = '!', because this is the name of one single node - the root first node.
 And if we reach this node, we find the decision.

 Decision of our example looks like

 <img src="https://github.com/cghael/21_school_fillit/blob/master/dlist2.jpg" width="300">

+Now we need to print the decision and free all lists.

 That's all.
 Thanks!